YenTonv/CSB310-TeamStone-Wiki1/TeamStoneWiki1.md

 2. What are the programming language's primary advantages and disadvantages?
 Pick one other programming language that is different and compare it. - Yen Ton

+C++ offers several advantages, including high performance, flexible memory management, vast library support, and portability.
+As an object-oriented compiled language, C++ generates fast and efficient code, rendering it ideal for performance-intensive applications.
+C++ also provides a diverse range of memory management options, allowing developers to choose between manual management using pointers or automatic management using smart pointers and garbage collection libraries.
+Moreover, the language has a broad standard library that encompasses a variety of data structures and algorithms, simplifying the creation of intricate programs.
+Finally, C++ can be compiled and executed on multiple platforms including various embedded systems [5].

+C++ has several drawbacks, such as its complexity, lower level of safety, longer compilation time, and challenging syntax.
+Due to its intricate nature with a steep learning curve, it can take a considerable amount of time to gain proficiency in C++.
+Furthermore, C++ allows pointer arithmetic and direct memory access, which can result in bugs and security vulnerabilities.
+Additionally, compiling C++ code takes longer than other programming languages, which may hinder the development process.
+Lastly, the syntax of C++ can be verbose and challenging to comprehend, especially for beginners.

+Comparing to Java, a common programing language, C++ is also an object -oriented programming that have some similarities in the syntax that they both use.
+Other than that, they are different in platforms, memory management, speed performance, and popular uses.
+While Java programs can run on any platform that has a Java Virtual Maching (JVM), C++ programs must be compiled separately for each platform they will run on.
+C++ offer low-level memory management features such as pointers, while Java has automatic garbage collection to manage memory.
+Speaking of speed, C++ programs can generally run faster than Java programs because C++ programs can directly access hardware resources, while Java programs run on top of the JVM which adds a layer of abstraction.
+Lastly, C++ is commonly used for systems programming, embedded systems, and game development, while Java is commonly used for web applications, enterprise software, and Android app development [6].

 3. What was the primary use case for the programming language?
 Software?
 Mobile?
 Mainframes?
 Mission-critical applications? - Riko

 C++ was developed by Stroustrup at Bell Labs around 1979 to be an extension of the C language that also had support for objects.
 This allowed for real-life analogies to be included in programming.
 In an interview with Stroustrup, when asked about his initial motivation behind designing C++, he stated, “I wanted to build a multi-computer system with a communication system that could be either shared memory or a network.
 My focus was on the software.”
 To do this, he needed to “write low-level, close-to-hardware code, such as memory managers, process schedulers, and device drivers”[4] and “separate software components so that they could be running on separate computers communicating in well-defined ways.”[4]
 Since there was no language that could do both, he decided to create his own.[4]